Ie.Merge

 ie.Merge (also spelled I-Emerge, I.Emerge, ie.MERGE and ie.MERG, and also known as Blesd) is an American hip hop turntablist who won the 2004 and 2005 DMC World DJ Championships.
 He has won nine American national titles and four world titles, and is known for his highly technical routines.

 Early history

-Growing up in Northern New Jersey, Merge (aka Micheal Weinstein) was heavily influenced by the New York City hip hop scene.
+Growing up in Northern New Jersey, Merge (a.k.a.
+Micheal Weinstein) was heavily influenced by the New York City hip hop scene.
 At the age of 13 he began DJing local parties and practicing at home.
 At 17 he met a group of B-boys (Break dancers) in Naples Florida met best friend Omar (B-boy Omar) Lopez where he learned to B-boy and then took the aggressive style of B-boy battling and applied it to Djing.
 He practiced along with artists such as former X-ecutioner Mista Sinista and Q-Bert, he is also influenced by other genres as well, such as drum n bass, rock, jazz and soul.